 Skip to main content

-Because medicine is a service profession —meaning the main motivation for wanting to become a Physician Assistant should be to serve other people—PA programs want to see that you value and are invested in serving your community.
+Because health professions are service professions —meaning the main motivation for wanting to become a health professional should be to serve other people—health programs want to see that you value and are invested in serving your community.

 Emphasis on service varies, but many schools recommend 200+ hours of community service.
-Service activities should demonstrate consistent and long-term commitment to helping others, but do not need to be medically related.
+Service activities should demonstrate consistent and long-term commitment to helping others, but do not need to be health related.

 We often have students ask about volunteer experiences that was accomplished through missionary service.
 Community service (English classes, service projects, etc.) completed on a mission counts, but engagement in your own local community can be seen as more valuable.
 While the hours you spent on your mission is positive, schools want to see continuity in your community engagement.
 As a result, it is important to stay involved with service throughout the duration of your time at BYU.